jacksonalvarez/Multiplayer-Drawling-On-The-Web/README.md

 - View available rooms and join by clicking on them.
 - When joining a room, see all previous drawings.

+## Troubleshooting

+- Ensure your server is listening on all network interfaces by using `0.0.0.0` in the server listen method.
+- Make sure your firewall settings on DigitalOcean allow traffic on port 3000.

 ## Technologies Used

 - HTML, CSS, JavaScript